carpentries/lessondev-trainer-training/episodes/introduction.md

 ## About this Training

-The goal of this training is to prepare participants to teach [The Carpentries Collaborative Lesson Development Training][cldt] (CLDT).
+The goal of this training is to prepare participants to teach [The Carpentries Collaborative Lesson Development Training][cldt-curriculum] (CLDT).

 The training will involve weekly discussion calls attended by trainees and facilitators, as well as reading tasks and occasional, more practical, homework tasks.
 The reading and other tasks have been selected to provide trainees with insight into the CLDT curriculum, some of the literature on which it is based, and the experience participants will have when in the lesson development training.